What Causes Snoring?

 What Are the Risks of Snoring?

-In addition, it causes vibrations in your throat that can lead to scarring of the arteries, which is called atherosclerosis, which contributes to heart disease and stroke risk.
-There is some controversy about whether snoring is the culprit or sleep apnea.
+In addition, it causes vibrations in your throat that can lead to scarring and hardening of the arteries, which is called atherosclerosis, which contributes to heart disease and stroke risk.
+This means that snoring is an independent risk for coronary artery disease, and can lead to cardiovascular risks independent of sleep apnea.

 Snoring Treatment Options